24 Feb 2023

 What you ask candidates to commit to will depend on your local context.
 Perhaps you want your council to:

-- publish a climate action plan or to make its current plan stronger
+• Publish a climate action plan or make its current plan stronger.

-- oppose a particular local development or climate-wrecking project such as a coal mine or oil extraction site
+• Pppose a particular local development or planet-wrecking project such as a coal mine or oil extraction site.

-If you’re not sure what to focus your campaign on, take a look at what other councils around the country are doing to tackle the climate crisis.
-Or check out our handy localised tool to discover key climate stats about your area – it can help you figure out what should be a priority for your local area.
+If you’re not sure what to focus your campaign on, take a look at Climate Emergency UK’s scorecards to see how your council is performing and what areas it can improve on.
+You can also get inspired by what other councils around the country are doing to tackle the climate crisis.
+Or check out our handy tool Near You to discover key climate stats about your area – it can help you figure out what should be a priority for your local authority.

 Whatever your local ask is, securing commitments from your candidates is an important way to make sure the climate emergency is on their agenda if they’re elected.
-To do this, we recommend either meeting with your candidates or organising a hustings and/or setting up a petition or open letter to candidates to support your campaign.
+To do this, we recommend meeting with your candidates, organising a hustings or setting up a petition/ open letter to candidates.

 Meet your candidates

-Meeting with candidates is a good way of understanding their priorities and a chance to identify how committed they are to acting on climate and ecological emergencies.
+Meeting with candidates is a good way to understand their priorities and a chance to identify how committed they are to acting on the climate and nature emergencies.
 Arranging for your group and other local allies to meet with candidates is also a good way to show your collective power.

 Organise a hustings